reysan-barillo/AppScript/README.md

-# Certificate Automation Script
+# Certificate Automation Script for Excel Training

-This project is a Google Apps Script designed to automate the generation and emailing of certification documents based on employee performance data in a Google Sheet.
+This project is a Google Apps Script designed to automate the generation and emailing of certification documents for **Excel Training** based on employee performance data in a Google Sheet.
 The script integrates with Google Sheets, Google Drive, and Gmail to streamline the certification process.

 ---